Occasionally, we need breaks from social media and put in measures to enforce the break.

 - Click on the gear icon to open the settings menu.

-- Under the “Download data“ section, click on “Request Download.”
+- Under the “Download your information“ section, click “Request a download.”

 - Enter Instagram’s “Delete my account” page on your mobile or computer browser.